seii/fedora-green-screen/README.md

 1. In the "Sources" box near the lower left corner, right-click your video capture device and select the "Filters" option
 1. In the bottom left of the Filters screen is an "Effect Filters" box.
 Click the "+" button and select "Chroma Key"
 1. Select the new "Chroma Key" option in Effect Filters, if it isn't selected already
-1. Next to the "Key Color" field is a button named "Select color".
+1. Next to the "Key Colour" field is a button named "Select colour".
 Click it
-1. In the new "Key Color" popup, enter the color (in RGB or HTML values) that you collected in the [Color Preparation](#color-preparation) step.
+1. In the new "Key Colour" popup, enter the colour (in RGB or HTML values) that you collected in the [Colours Preparation](#colour-preparation) step.
 Click "OK"
-1. The area which matches this color may now be a different color, or display artifacts or "cloudiness".
+1. The area which matches this colour may now be a different colour, or display artifacts or "cloudiness".
 For now, ignore this and click "Close" on the "Filters" dialog
 1. In the "Sources" box, click the "+" and select "Image"
 1. In the "Create/Select Source" dialog, select "Create new" and title it "Test Image".
 Click "OK"
 1. In the "Sources" box, you should now have your video capture device and your "Test Image".
-If things have gone smoothly, you will see your selected test image instead of the areas which match the chroma key color you have already set up
+If things have gone smoothly, you will see your selected test image instead of the areas which match the chroma key colour you have already set up
 1. If the chroma keying is rough or doesn't match as you'd like, right-click on the video source and once again select "Filters" > "Effect Filters" > "Chroma Key".
 From here you can change the settings in real time until they match what you want

 ### Streaming To v4l2loopback